 Abdera was a wealthy city, the third richest in the League, due to its status as a prime port for trade with the interior of Thrace and the Odrysian kingdom.

 The ruins of the town may still be seen on Cape Balastra; they cover seven small hills, and extend from an eastern to a western harbor; on the southwestern hills are the remains of the medieval settlement of Polystylon.

-Health traveling: Thermes is a municipal unit in the municipality of Myki.
+Thermes is a municipal unit in the municipality of Myki.
 It is located very close to the Bulgarian border north of Xanthi.
 It consists of the villages Ano Thermes, Kato Thermes, Meses Thermes, Medousa, Kidaris, Diasparto, and Kottani.
-The population of Thermes was around 1,221 inhabitant in 2001.
+The population of Thermes was around 800 inhabitants in 2011.
 Thermes is popular for its hot spas, which can be found all around the area.

 Weather and climate in Xanthi